-For convenience, we have listed out our choices for the best fishing cooler in an easy to read table.
+For convenience, we have listed our choices for the best fishing cooler in an easy-to-read table.
 If you wish to read up on more details about what we feel needs to be included in a fishing cooler and also more thorough reviews of each of the coolers we chose skip below to the bottom of the article.

 Our Top Rated Fishing Coolers

 As mentioned above, fishing coolers are loaded with unique specifications and features that make them best suited for life on the water.